The English cemetery, Florence

 In about a month, the iris plants will be in full bloom.
 I spotted this early bird.

 Among the most lovely of all early spring blossoms to my mind is the flowering quince.
 It was in full flower in the cemetery this day.
+The coral color is almost neon!
 How heartwarming!
 Welcome spring!